Mushtaq Ali Khan

-Mushtaq Ali Khan (20 June 1911 in Banaras – 21 July 1989) and was an Indian classical sitar, surbahar (and pakhawaj) player.
+Mushtaq Ali Khan (20 June 1911 – 21 July 1989) and was an Indian classical sitar, surbahar (and pakhawaj) player who was born in Banaras.

 Training and lineage

 Khan learnt music from his father, Ashiq Ali Khan, who had learned sitar from the 19th century player Barkatullah Khan, a descendant of Masit Sen of Delhi, the inventor of the Masitkhani gat (the major style of slow musical composition in sitar playing) His name became synonymous with the Senia style although he may actually have practised an even more austere style than his predecessors in the gharana.
 He eschewed much of the ornamentation of modern sitar technique (such as murki and zamzama), and embraced a clean, pure sound.
 His alap was constructed along the lines of a dhrupad alap, and his jod and jhala derived a lot from rudra vina technique.
 Oddly enough, in spite of being a musical descendant of Masit Sen, he rarely played Masitkhani gats in public, and none of the commercially available examples of his music includes one.
 He opted to play the faster Rezakhani gats instead, feeling that playing Masitkhani gats to an undiscerning audience would cause them to be devalued.

 At first a court musician at Jaunpur, Mushtaq Ali left the court to pursue an independent career.
 He started playing for All India Radio in 1929, and performed at the 1931 Sangeet Sammelan (music conference) in Allahabad.
 For all of the 1940s and most of the 1950s he was considered the most prominent sitar player in India, following the demise of Enayat Khan of the Etawah Gharana, and prior to the rise of the young Nikhil Banerjee, Ravi Shankar and Vilayat Khan in the mid-1950s.
 In 1968 he won the Sangeet Natak Akademi Award, the highest Indian recognition given to practising artists, given by Sangeet Natak Akademi, India's National Academy of Music, Dance and Drama.